Ruby Developer (Rails and non-Rails) For All-Remote SaaS Company

 You’ll take off 11 company-wide holidays per year as well as 20 days of PTO for vacations.
 Go have fun.
 Don’t work all the time.

 Every quarter, you’ll travel to an in-person meeting with the entire team to meet and work together face to face.
 These meetings are in cities that are fun to visit.
-In the last few years, we’ve been to Austin, Orlando, Phoenix, San Diego, Las Vegas, and New York City.
+In the last few years, we’ve been to Austin, Orlando, New Orleans, San Diego, Las Vegas, and New York City.

 Action Verb approaches recruiting like a major-league sports team.
 Just like a team in the NFL or NBA has only a limited number of picks in the draft, we only have a small number of slots available for new employees, and we want to maximize the chance that the people we draft have the highest possible chance of producing results for the team.